-15. The Rules Committee established by the Supreme Court of Judicature Act shall have the same powers to make rules, and to prescribe forms, schedules of costs and fees in respect of any procedure under this Act as are conferred on the Committee by that Act in respect of the practice thereunder.
+16. The Chief Justice, with the concurrence of a Puisne Rules.
+Judge, shall have the same powers to make and publish rules, forms, schedules of costs, and fees in respect of any procedure under this Ordinance as are conferred in and by the Judicature Ordinance in respect of the practice thereunder.